User profile: Administrator

 Administrator user profiles have complete access to the system and its permissions.
 It is often the first user profile on a system by design, and is what allows other accounts to be created.
-However, since the administrator account has no restrictions, they are highly vulnerable to malware and viruses, with potential to impact all other accounts.
+However, since the administrator account has no restrictions, they are highly vulnerable to malware and viruses, with the potential to impact all other accounts.

 Guest

-Guest accounts allow other people access to your system with limited functionality and restrictions on modifying apps, settings and documents.
+Guest accounts allow other people access to your system with limited functionality and restrictions on modifying apps, settings, and documents.
 Guest user accounts solve the concern of providing entire access of your account to other individuals.
-On MacOS, guest profiles don't require a password, however are completely controlled by parental controls on an administrative account.
+On MacOS, guest profiles don't require a password; however, they are completely controlled by parental controls on an administrative account.
 Features such as automatic data & history deletion after a session is closed, allow guest accounts to save disk space once a user logs off.
 Guest accounts are most popularly used in public services such as libraries where individuals can request for a temporary account to complete work and research.

 Physical user profiles

 Physical user profiles or legal documents such as passport and driving license are widely accepted as an official government record of an individual's details.
-Much like digital user profiles, these documents outline primary characteristics of an individual such as their full legal name, birthdate, address portrait picture and a date of expiry.
+Much like digital user profiles, these documents outline primary characteristics of an individual, such as their full legal name, birthdate, address, portrait picture, and a date of expiry.
 In recent history, many user profiles include a date of expiry or date of creation to indicate the legitimacy of the document and/or to encourage renewal to maintain accuracy of details.
-In some countries, it is a requirement to have a valid passport for six months after the planned leave from the country.
+In some countries, it is a requirement to have a valid passport for six months after the planned departure from the country.

 National identity documents

 National identity documents are any documents issued by the official national authority, and are part of a government record.
 It is used to verify aspects of an individual's personal identity.
-Government issued documents include birth certificates, drivers licence, marriage certificate, national identity document and a social security card.
-The format of identity documents varies with each individual country.
+Government-issued documents include birth certificates, driver's licenses, marriage certificates, national identity documents, and a social security card.
+The format of identity documents varies with each country.